catrushmore/chemicals/research/RDC R Plan of work.md

 I want to show the complexity of issues behind both the availability of chemicals and peoples decisions to use them by mapping out the interlinked factors of...

-Looking at language that could be described as pro or anti chemical used on the product packaging and in other promotional material and in consumer reports (Which?).
+Looking at language that could be described as pro or anti chemical used on the product packaging, in other promotional material, special interest publications, mainstream news and in consumer reports (Which?).
+Sample publications, corresponding to changes in legislation (e.g. Posions Act) or government advice

-		**Describe what work is being proposed - brief clear methods including sample sizes statistics, analysis and validation.**

-		Clarify what is the MPhil and what is the PhD (novel contribution)